Bringing a New Dog Home

 Body movements can also clue you in about how each pet is feeling.
 If one is baring its teeth, growling, or if their movement becomes rigid, these can be signs of aggression.
 If pets become hostile towards one another they should be removed from one another immediately and brought back together later for another try.

 #2 Set Expectations Early

 Interrupt any bad behaviors early to let them know that these are not acceptable behaviors.
 Show them that you make the rules, or they will take advantage of there being none.
-Jumping on visitors, bite when taking treats, and stealing food from the table should be discouraged.
-If you want to know more about training, read about How to Train a Dog Not to Bite Strangers.
+Jumping on visitors, bite when taking treats, and stealing food from the table should be seen as off-limits.
+If you want to know more about dog training, read about How to Train a Dog Not to Bite Strangers.

 #10 A Few Final Tips on Buying Pet Supplies for Your Puppy

 Owning a dog is an investment and therefore it's important to look for products that will grow with your puppy.
 Remember, that it’s not a good idea to take your puppy into the pet store with you.
 Your puppy’s immune system isn’t fully developed yet, so he won’t be equipped to handle the germs that adult dogs carry.

 As soon as your puppy is fully immunized, your new furry companion will be ready to go out and enjoy the world with you.
 Now that your new family member has arrived, what next?
 After adjusting to new surroundings, friends, and family, puppies will soon need to be transitioned into a housebreaking routine.
 Read on to learn about the best puppy tips for the first week and learn how to take care of a puppy's potty training!